dice-group/ANTS/data/ESSUM/README.md

 2. ESSUM-Abstract-Summaries

 ## Creation of the ESSUM-Triples Dataset
-The ESSUM-Triples dataset is designed to evaluate whether baseline models, knowledge graph embedding (KGE) models, and large language models (LLM) can predict or infer absent triples in their generated entity summaries by selecting top-1o triples summaries.
+ESSUM-Triples dataset is designed to evaluate whether baseline models, knowledge graph embedding (KGE) models, and large language models (LLM) can predict or infer absent triples in their generated entity summaries by selecting top-1o triples summaries.

-The ESSUM-Triples dataset is created through the following procedures:
+ESSUM-Triples dataset is created through the following procedures:

 1. **Preparation of the Dataset from ESBM-DBpedia (version 1.2) and FACES:**